johlym/tournament/README.md

 * Since player `ID` numbers are unique, an `ID` of a deleted player will never belong to another player so in its place you'll see `[DELETED]`.

-## Special Thanks

-I borrowed a bit of code from [Jeff Hoogland](http://github.com/jeffhoogland) for the swiss tournament function.
-Thanks, Jeff!